nabarunDG/vaccinerumorcontrol/README.md

 As described in this [video](https://nabarundg.github.io/vaccinerumorcontrol/docs/patients.md), patients with side effects expect instant and compassionate feedback. <br>
 <br>
 **4. Patients are reluctant to download single-use reporting apps**<br>
 [Based on our experience in 4 countries](https://link.springer.com/article/10.1007/s40264-019-00813-6), mobile apps for side effect reporting have limited uptake.
-The yet-unlaunched [CDC mobile app (V-SAFE)](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html) focuses on *collecting* information, while [patients](https://nabarundg.github.io/vaccinerumorcontrol/docs/patients.md) expect to *receive* information.
+The forthcoming [CDC mobile app (V-SAFE)](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html) focuses on *collecting* information, while [patients](https://nabarundg.github.io/vaccinerumorcontrol/docs/patients.md) expect to *receive* information.
+Referrals to V-SAFE will be made via the chat for non-minor events.
+In this way, the chatbot fills unmet patient needs and serves as an entry point for official data collection.
 <br><br>

 # Scientific Strategy